AnnaIsoyan/yelp/README.md

 # yelp
-1. save yelp to MongoDB Atlas Cloud
+1. recommendation system based on yelp dataset
-2. build a recommendation system based on yelp dataset
+2. save yelp to MongoDB Atlas Cloud /example/

 This script is a small functianality to save Yelp Dataset user, review and business data into MongoDB Atlas Cloud